motdotla/writings/articles/notions.md

 Do a blog post on hello world go to heroku deploy

 If hypermedia could be implemented like it is envisioned it will likely take some great clients - like the web has a few key/great ones - Chrome, Firefox, IE. And interestingly those clients would become the clients we developers would all use to interact with APIs.
 We'd all stop writing libraries in our individual languages.
 Just random thought I wanted to write down.
+There's an opportunity there to build those clients.
+The best client(s) will win.